chaos-polymtl/lethe/doc/source/first_simulation.rst

 Step 2: Launching the Example
 -----------------------------

-The cavity example we are launching uses the *gls_navier_stokes* solver.
+The cavity example we are launching uses the *lethe-fluid* solver.
 All of the solvers of Lethe can be found in the build folder where you have compiled Lethe or within the installation folder.
 Inside of your build folder, six sub folders should be found:

 * ``/applications``
 * ``/applications_tests``